 Christians Beware: Losing Everything Is Still An Option!

-The reality is that it can happen again – to me and to any of you.
+The reality is, it can also happen again – to me, and to any of you.

-Recently I found myself in a spot where there was a pretty major decision that I had to make.
-On the left, I was being offered the chance at throwing caution to the wind; to live in the moment.
-And on the right, I had the promise of certain victory, though maybe not instantly.
-Letting it all go in an instant – ONE instant – had I not been mindful of what I’d be turning away from.
+I recently found myself with a pretty major decision I was needing to make.
+On the left, there was an offer to throw caution to the wind..to live in the moment.
+Then, on the right, was a promise of victory.
+Except, with this one, the results may not be visible yet.
+I could’ve let it all go in an instant – just ONE instant – if I’d have let any disconnects form in my faith.

 What runs through your mind when you hear, and then see, terror has struck where your child plays?
 Well, I got to find out exactly what earlier this morning!

 Once again…I’ve been reminded of God’s grace, His provision and of my lacking the knowledge that He has.
 Why do things happen the way they do?
 To one person and not another?
 I don’t know.
 But He does.
 And that’s what makes it ok.

 Let me go back a little first.
 This is a picture of what our daily afternoon looks like: I pick Jocelynn up from school, she gives me a hug, and then she drops her stuff to go play with all of her Kindergarten friends in the courtyard.

 Since she doesn’t have a lot of friends around the neighborhood to play with, once we get home, I usually let her stay for as long as she likes on most days.
 In fact, 4 out of 5 times, we’ll be the last ones walking off the school grounds, without a car in sight – meaning no traffic! (yay!)